-However, they are a nightmare to carve, usually ending in real blood spilt and the smell of burning turnip and candlewax is once smelled, never forgotten.
+However, they are a nightmare to carve, usually ending in real blood spilled and the smell of burning turnip and candlewax is once smelled, never forgotten.

 Pumpkins are much easier, the flesh is actually edible, and they do look much better.
 With that in mind, I’ve sought out the best carving pumpkins – the Jack o’ Lantern types – you can grow for next Halloween – not just traditional orange but some ghostly white and warty varieties as well.

-Bear in mind some of these varieties will be out of stock in autumn, as you won’t be planting until spring.
+Bear in mind some of these varieties will be out of stock in autumn, as you won’t be planting until spring, so do hang on!